IQSS/datafest/multiple_approaches_combining_data/02_combining_data.md

 837 | MSK-4 | 1932-01-14 | 837 | roe | sal | 22.5 |
 844 | DR-1 | 1932-03-22 | 844 | roe | rad | 11.25 |

-This small query is only the start of what you can do with the JOIN command:
+This small query is only the start of what you can do with the JOIN command: Ways to extend this include:
 - use `AND` with additional `ON` expressions and another `JOIN` phrase to merge in a 3rd table.
+For example:
+``sql
+SELECT Site.lat, Site.long, Visited.dated, Survey.quant, Survey.reading
+FROM   Site JOIN Visited JOIN Survey
+ON     Site.name=Visited.site
+AND    Visited.id=Survey.taken
+AND    Visited.dated IS NOT NULL;
+``
-- can still suffix this query with `ORDER BY`, `GROUP BY`, or other SQL expressions.
+- suffix this query with `ORDER BY`, `GROUP BY`, or other SQL expressions.

+### A Note on Unique Values and Identifiers

 We can tell which records from `Site`, `Visited`, and `Survey` correspond with each other because those tables contain [primary keys](http://swcarpentry.github.io/sql-novice-survey/reference/#primary-key) and [foreign keys](http://swcarpentry.github.io/sql-novice-survey/reference/#foreign-key).
 A primary key is a value, or combination of values, that uniquely identifies each record in a table.
 A foreign key is a value (or combination of values) from one table that identifies a unique record in another table.
 Another way of saying this is that a foreign key is the primary key of one table that appears in some other table.
 In our database, `Person.id` is the primary key in the `Person` table, while `Survey.person` is a foreign key relating the `Survey` table's entries to entries in `Person`.